 Add a Decorative Touch to the Cake Table

 Your cake, or other dessert of choice, will be a main focus of your reception space so don’t forget to show it some love.
 Simple décor additions such as a nice linen, small blooms and tealight candles can add that extra touch to the cake table and make for even better photos during the cake-cutting.
+For that icing on the cake, make sure everything fits in with your color palette.

 Chairs – More than just a Place to Sit